ahadb/modern-javascript/object-array-patterns/README.md

 ## Object Creation

 > (i.)
 JavaScript is designed around objects, a simple design pattern you should know well.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.
 A property's value can be a function, in which case the property is known as a method.
 Objects are crucial, if you understand them, then you understand JavaScript

-2.1 An object is similar to variables, except for the properties associated with and attached to the object
+2.1 An object is similar to variables, except for the properties associated with and attached to the object.
+Using the `new` object notation is no different than creating a literal except there is initially no property assignment and it's less apparent that you're creating an object in source code.
 ```javascript
 const myObj = new Object();